 The location column stores a location with longitude and latitude precision (but displayed with text).
-Our API fully supports the location column, so you can read, update, and clear it via the API.
-Filtering by the location column is not yet available.
+You can read, update, and clear the location column via the API, but you currently cannot filter your results by it.

 Reading the location column